igormironchik/md4qt/README.md

 **I need to know positions in the `Markdown` file of blocks/elements.
 How can I achieve this?**

- * Work in progress, be patient.
+ * Done in version `2.0.5`.
+This version is not released yet, but it's almost done (done, but not fully tested), and can be used from `main` branch.

 **Why is implementation of the following method so terrible?**